julien-banken/Explorer/README.md

 This library will define a **common API** that you can use to interact with a virtual file system.
 It will help you build your own file explorer in pure Javascript without having to worry about which browser the user is using.

 To build a file explorer with the library, you will have to define your own rendering functions and explorer the **tree abstraction** provided by the library.
-In that regards, the library will made no assumption on of the frontend framework you are using.

 **Disclaimer**: The library uses some features that are still considered as experimental (see [FileSystemHandle](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemFileHandle), [FileSystemEntry](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemEntry), etc).
 The library only supports the read operations as the write operations are not currently supported on all web browsers.